Last updated: August 29, 2023

 Admits one individual when entering by foot, bicycle, park shuttle bus, Grand Canyon Railway, and private rafting trip.
 Individuals 16 years of age and younger are admitted free of charge.

-There are multiple types of annual passes available at each park entrance station:
+There are several types of annual passes available at each of the park's three entrance stations:

 America the Beautiful - Annual Pass ($80)

-"Every Kid in a Park" 4th Grade Pass (Free)
+"Every Kid Outdoors" - 4th Grade Pass (Free)

 Military Pass (Free)

-Documentation and ID required when presenting or acquiring a pass.
-Further information can be found here
+Documentation and ID are required when presenting or acquiring a pass.

 Organized, non-commercial groups include church groups, college or school groups, scouts, service organizations, military, etc.